`npm create` is an alias for `npm init`

 in project directory to see what browsers was selected by your queries.PostCSS

 is a tool for transforming CSS with JavaScript plugins.
 It provides features via its extensive plugin ecosystem to help improve the CSS writing experience.
-Currently, PostCSS has more than 200 plugins.
+PostCSS plugins can do pretty much whatever they want with the parsed CSS (using AST).

 @import